OpenClaw Deployment Guide

 7. Updates & Maintenance

-- Uninstall: npm uninstall -g openclaw + rm -rf ~/.openclaw
+npm uninstall -g openclaw && rm -rf ~/.openclaw8.
+Security Best Practices